 _____________________________________________________________________________________

-Pro Tip: Create a curiosity based atmosphere in your website and address them gradually through the visitor journey.
-A few direct goals to set with your designing project should be:
+Pro Tip: Create a curiosity-based atmosphere on your website and address it gradually through the visitor journey.
+A few direct goals to set with your design project should be:

 _____________________________________________________________________________________